-A review of the last two Annual Security Reports (covering years 2012 and 2013) as well as the statistics from Campus Safety Incident Reports for 2014, relevant documentation from Human Resources, Student Affairs, and Risk Management indicate that there were only two (2) violations related to drug use, neither of which resulted in arrests; however, one did result in disciplinary action, while the other violation was expunged from the student's record based on the findings of the Judicial Board (making the official count one incident).
-There were no violations for alcohol abuse or infractions.
+A review of the last two Annual Security Reports (covering years 2014 and 2015) as well as the statistics from Campus Safety Incident Reports for 2014 and 2015, relevant documentation from Human Resources, Student Affairs, and Risk Management indicate that there were only one (1) violation related to drug use, which resulted in disciplinary action, There were no violations for alcohol abuse or infractions.
 There are no known or reported cases of death associated with either alcohol or drug abuse as they may relate to any SCU community members.
+There have been allegations of use of Adderall on campus, which the committee is actively addressing.
 SCU has no on or off campus student housing which may potentially contribute to the low occurrences of alcohol or drug related instances.